logdna/mezmo-workshops/content/en/pet-clinic/docs/troubleshooting.md

 ---
 title: Troubleshooting
 weight: 6
+description: >
+   Discuss techniques for troubleshooting setups, the flow of data and observing data at various stages in a pipeline.
 ---

 {{< alert title="NOTE" color="warning" >}}Additional troubleshooting and diagnostic tools are in **development** that will be available from within the platform itself.
 Stay tuned for future releases when these become available.{{< /alert >}}